 Dare to take a guess which one hurts us the most?
 What about which one hurts the other person the most?
 What about which one offends God the most?

 I read an interesting article the other day, I choose not to be offended, and you should, too.
 In it, the author states, “Unfortunately, picking at scabs has become a national pastime.
 Americans have lost their ability to shrug off other people’s obnoxious comments or insensitive gestures or politically incorrect views.
 Instead of rolling their eyes and letting it pass, they proclaim: “I’m offended.””
+(Oh!My!Goodness!
+That article was written in 2016!
+Wonder what the author thinks now?)

 If there was ever a soul in this world who could have gone to the grave–or cross in Jesus’ case, with a list of grievances and offenses, it was Our Lord.